Weakly asymptotically quasiperiodic solutions for time-dependent Hamiltonians with a view to celestial mechanics: Introduction

-where $H_0$ is the Hamiltonian of the planar three-body problem, and $H^t_c$ is responsible for the interaction of the planets with the given comet.
-We will call $H^t$ the Hamiltonian of the planar three-body problem plus comet (P3BP+C).
+where $H_0$ is the Hamiltonian of the planar three-body problem, and $H^t_c$ is responsible for the interaction of the three bodies with the celestial body $c(t)$.
+We will call $H^t$ the Hamiltonian of the planar three-body problem plus the celestial body (P3BP+CB).